ezequias2d/snot/README.md

 When finds a comma, semicolon or a period symbol the last 1, 2 or 3, respectively, tokens are popped from stack, soo you can insert more values into a section without create new sections.

-But if 1, 2 or 3 pop is not enough for you, you can threw everything up in the air and use parentheses.
+But if 1, 2 or 3 pop is not enough for you, you can drop everything and use parentheses.
 The '(' symbol will add a token into the stack that is ignored by the rule that generates sections and ')' will pops until reaching the '(' token.

 ```
 web-app